lab1092/blender-manual_ja/manual/modifiers/generate/subsurf.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Edit Mode` (Mesh)
+   | Mode:     Edit Mode (Mesh)
-   | Hotkey:   :kbd:`Ctrl-r`
+   | Hotkey:   :kbd:`Ctrl-R`

 .. figure:: /images/CubeWithEdgeLoops.jpg

-   A Subsurf Level 2 Cube, the same with an Edge Loop, and the same with six Edge Loops
+   A Subsurf Level 2 Cube, the same with an extra Edge Loop, and the same with six extra Edge Loops

 The Subsurf modifier demonstrates why good, clean topology is so important.
 As you can see in the figure, the Subsurf modifier has a drastic effect on a default Cube.
-Until you add in additional Loops (with :kbd:`Ctrl-r`), the shape is almost unrecognizable.
+Until you add in additional Loops (with :kbd:`Ctrl-R`), the shape is almost unrecognizable as a cube.

-A mesh with a deliberate topology has good placement of Edge Loops, which allow the placement of more Loops (or removal of Loops, with :menuselection:`[x] --> Edge Loop`) to control the sharpness/smoothness of the resultant mesh.
+A mesh with deliberate topology has good placement of Edge Loops, which allow the placement of more Loops (or removal of Loops, with :menuselection:`[x] --> Edge Loop`) to control the sharpness/smoothness of the resultant mesh.